Mercury Is Direct In Sagittarius — It's Time To Think Big

-Mercury will turn direct in Sagittarius on January 1 at 10:07 p.m.
-Eastern Standard Time, and this will take us back to the story that began on November 25 when Mercury entered its retrograde shadow.
+Mercury will turn direct in Sagittarius on January 1 and this will take us back to the story that began on November 25 when Mercury entered its retrograde shadow.
 During the holiday season, Mercury was retrograde in Capricorn and Sagittarius.
 Now that the planet is making its way forward, we are reminded about how we want to improve our lives in the coming weeks.

 The retroshade phase, (a term that I coined), refers to the weeks following the end of the retrograde, during which planets act more peculiarly than ever before.
 This is when people have a third pass at navigating the energy that began on November 25 when Mercury was in its retrograde shadow.
 The post-retrograde zone (AKA retroshade) will last until January 20.
 After that, we will be out of the post-retrograde zone and ready to move on.